Instructions and Rules in Oulanka National Park

 Small amounts of clean paper and cardboard may be used as kindling at a campfire site or a fireplace at a wilderness hut.
 Other waste, such as packages that contain aluminium foil or plastic, may not be burned in a fireplace, as they may form non-biodegradable waste and toxic gases.

-Fishermen must check the fishing restrictions on kalastusrajoitus.fi (in Finnish).
+- You can also check the fishing restrictions online on kalastusrajoitus.fi (in Finnish).

 Picking berries and other fungi than those growing on trees is allowed, unless prevented by restricted access to the area.

 During the snow-free season, biking is only allowed, along the Karhunkierros Trail, from Oulanka Visitor Centre to Taivalköngäs.
 Take a look at the route on the map.
 Biking elsewhere in the national park is prohibited.

 During the snowy season, biking is allowed elsewhere than along the Pieni Karhunkierros Trail.